 Among the oral surgery procedures you can get in our office:

 We’ll schedule your procedure to allow ample time for recovery.
 We open early and stay open late, so you can choose the best time for your recuperation.
-You will typically need to take it easy for at least a few hours.
+You will need to take it easy for at least a few hours, possibly a few days.
 Our dentists will make sure you understand how to ease discomfort and explain any modifications you may need to make in your diet and oral hygiene routine.

 We can also discuss possible teeth replacements after tooth removal, including dental implants.
 Our dentists may recommend a socket preservation procedure, where they will place material designed to increase bone growth at your extraction site.
 This will make it easier to receive teeth replacements when you’re ready.

-Our dentists will use local anesthesia to keep you comfortable during your oral surgery procedure.
-You can also choose one of two types of dental sedation: inhaled sedation (“laughing gas”) or oral sedation.
+Our dentists will use local anesthesia to make sure you’re comfortable during your oral surgery procedure.
+You can also choose one of three types of dental sedation: inhaled sedation (“laughing gas”), oral sedation, or IV sedation.
 We can help you determine which level of sedation is appropriate for you.